Three combat-wounded U.S. veterans experience memorable Mississippi River waterfowling

 Gray and two Army combat heroes — Eric Brown and Jonathan Stewart — arrived in camp for three days of duck hunting and adventure.

 Brown, who served as an Army munitions specialist in the Middle East, hails from Wausau, Wisconsin.
 He joined Cjeka and Cagle in a boat blind hide for the first morning’s hunt.
 Mallards and gadwalls moved at first light, and before long, circled overhead while hunters hunkered in anticipation.

 Brown was first to fire, taking aim at a tough-angle greenhead that strafed the hand-carved decoy spread.
 Soon, a trio of gadwalls swooped low out front.
 This time, Brown’s barrel caught up to the duck.
 It dropped it out front, an easy retrieve for Cjeka’s Lab.

 Downriver, Gray and Stewart, a former Army munitions specialist from Pulaski, Tennessee, found success while hunting with Yeomans and Macht.
 The hunters took mallards and a few divers, although the canvasbacks the area is famous for eluded both groups.
 Camaraderie and friendships were growing, and collectively, the enjoyment of hunting camp began to take over.

-The following morning dawned clear, calm and unseasonably warm, with temperatures in the 50s.
+Hunting and Fishing The following morning dawned clear, calm and unseasonably warm, with temperatures in the 50s.
 In other words, not stellar conditions for waterfowl hunting.